-This Easy Authentic Guacamole will is so much better than store-bought.
+This Guacamole Recipe is so much better than store-bought.
 It's smooth and creamy, with chunks of tomato and a hint of garlic and lime.

 - 1/4 cup onion diced